rpensch/genome_analysis/wiki.md

 Illumina and Nanopore reads were then assembled together using Spades which specializes in assembling data from different sequencing methods as well as long and short reads in one step.
 Illumina and Nanopore files were included in the command according to the manual and to reduce running time the Kmer size was set to 55 instead of trying various different ones.

+#### Results

+#### Other Questions:

+ - What is the difference between a ‘contig’ and a ‘unitig’?
+ A contig is a consensus sequence made up of a continuous stretch of reads that overlap without any gaps while a unitig is a short assembly of DNA sequence with the limitation that the reads cannot contain contradictory overlaps.
+So in a way, unitigs are considered to be higher quality contigs.
+ - What is the difference between a ‘contig’ and a ‘scaffold’?
+ A scaffold consists of several contigs separated by gaps that are put together using additional information about the relative position and orientation of the contigs in the genome.
+ - What are the k-mers?
+What k-mer(s) should you use?
+What are the problems and benefits of choosing a small kmer?
+And a big k-mer?
+ - Some assemblers can include a read-correction step before doing the assembly.
+What is this step doing?
+ -